hSATAC/2fa/README.md

 prints a prompt to standard error and reads a two-factor key from standard input.
 Two-factor keys are short case-insensitive strings of letters A-Z and digits 2-7.

+`2fa add --screenshot` adds a new key by taking a screenshot of the qrcode.

 The new key generates time-based (TOTP) authentication codes.